 Q: What are the costs of residents’ parking in Cambridge?

 A: Residents’ parking schemes are self-funding, ie they are costed to pay for themselves.
 At present, participating in a residents’ parking scheme starts at just over £1 a week per permit.
 There are discounts for less polluting vehicles.
 Each household can buy up to three permits.

 Schemes that include weekends and/ or evenings are more expensive than ones running 9-5 Monday to Friday or less.
 There is usually a joining fee to cover set-up costs but the Greater Cambridgeshire Partnership is currently funding these.

 Q: What about visitors?

-Businesses can apply for permits for up to three vehicles.
+Businesses can apply for permits.

 Q: What happens if I have carers or medical visitors who need to park?

 A: There is a free medical permit scheme for people who need visits from relatives or health professionals.
 Your doctor will need to assess your infirmity or lack of mobility and provide an estimate of the number and frequency of official visits required.
 There are dispensations for medical professionals who attend emergencies or who carry special equipment.